atk4/data/docs/typecasting.md

 ```

 Typecasting is necessary to save the values inside the database and restore
 them back just as they were before.
-When modifying a record, typecasting will
-only be invoked on the fields which were dirty.

 The purpose of a flexible typecasting system is to allow you to store your date
 in a compatible format or even fine-tune it to match your database settings